dgwynne/wslv/README.md

 out of LVGL.

-While it is possible to run a desktop environment and browser in kios mode to provide a user interface, integrating with the devices directly allows for precise (and remote) control of functionality like suspending and resuming the display.
+While it is possible to run a desktop environment and browser in kiosk mode to provide a user interface, integrating with the devices directly allows for precise (and remote) control of functionality, such suspending and resuming the display.
 It should also be portable to resource constrained systems that would not be able to support a full browser environment.